intel/stacks/dlrs/dlrs.rst

       docker exec -it 98fec14f0c08  /bin/bash

-Use VTune to collect and analyse data
+Use VTune to collect and analyze data
 =====================================

 #.
 Launch the VTune Profiler on the host, for example: